Complexity and Experience

 Pitfalls

-Pitfall 2: Confusing effort with complexity
+Confusing high effort with high complexity

-Pitfall 3: Ignoring stakeholder complexity
+Ignoring stakeholder complexity in project assessment

-Pitfall 4: Post-hoc complexity rationalization
+Post-hoc complexity rationalisation

 Next